aryn-ai/sycamore/docs/source/tutorials/sycamore-jupyter-dev-example.md

 merged_docset.show(show_binary = False)
 ```

 3e.
 Change the index name set below (e.g. to `index = "local_development_example_index_withentity"`) that you added in step 3j so that when you run the remaining cells it will load into a new index.
-Otherwise the old and new data processed data would be intermingled.
+Otherwise the old and new data processed data would be intermingled in the same index.

 3f.
-Run the rest of the cells in the notebook, and load the data into OpenSearch.
+Run the rest of the cells in the notebook, and load the data into Sycamore.

 3g.
-Once the data is loaded into OpenSearch, you can use the demo UI for conversational search on it.
+Once the data is loaded into OpenSearch, you can use the demo query UI for conversational search on it.
-- Using your internet browser, visit http://localhost:3000 .
-Make sure the demo UI container is still running from the Quickstart
+- Using your internet browser, visit `http://localhost:3000` .
-- Make sure the index selected in the dropdown has the same name you provided in the previous step
 - The titles should appear with the hybrid search results in the right panel.
 If they don't check that you both a) changed the index name, and b) used the new index in the UI.

 Congrats!
-You've developed and iterated on a Sycamore data preparation script locally, and used generative AI to extract metadata and enrich your dataset.
-As your datatset changes, you could automate this processing job using the Sycamore container deployed in the Quickstart configuration.
+You've developed and iterated on a Sycamore data preparation script using Jupyter, and used generative AI to extract metadata and enrich your dataset.